 Note: Bank borrowings with a repayment on demand clause are included in the "on demand or less than 1 month" time band in the above maturity analysis.
-As at 31 December 20201 and 2020, the total undiscounted principal amounts of these bank loans amounted to approximately HK\$7,911,000 and HK\$12,627,000 respectively.
+As at 31 December 2022 and 2021, the total undiscounted principal amounts of these bank loans amounted to approximately HK\$5,945,000 and HK\$7,911,000 respectively.
 The directors of the Company do not believe it is probable that the banks will exercise their discretionary rights to demand immediate repayment.
-The directors believe that such bank borrowings will be repaid one to give years after the end of the reporting period in accordance with the scheduled repayment dates set out in the loan agreements.
+The directors of the Company believe that such bank borrowings will be repaid one to five years after the end of the reporting period in accordance with the scheduled repayment dates set out in the loan agreements.